 ANNA: If trampling is the best way to express my love for this series, I will be right back as I need to put on my trampling boots!

-MELINDA: SO MUCH LOVE.
+MJ: SO MUCH LOVE.
 Sorry about the trampling.

 SEAN: Ow.
 Moving on to Midnight Secretary? (cheers but no violence) Excellent.
 Vol. 4 is approximately halfway through this series, and I expect things will take a darker turn round about now.